 This scholarship was established by the Lemann Institute for Brazilian Studies with the help of a generous gift from Brazilian financier and entrepreneur Jorge Paulo Lemann.
 The Lemann Scholarship will be awarded each semester to Illinois undergraduates studying abroad in Brazil.

-Margaret Marsden Murphy Study Abroad Scholarship
+Margaret Marsden Murphy Study Abroad Award

 This scholarship was established in memory of Margaret Marsden Murphy by her family.
 The funds support Illinois undergraduates in their study abroad experiences.

 Mary E. Mohler International Study Grant

 The Mary E. Mohler International Study Grant seeks to promote a global orientation among future American leaders and professionals.
 The grant directly assists students in broadening their educational backgrounds and encompassing an international perspective.
 The scholarship is funded by a generous gift from the late Mary Elizabeth Takach.

 Michael Aiken Scholarship